Khushalpatel499/Git_tutorial/README.md

     1. A website that allow developers to store and manage their code.
     2. We can upload different repository(repo or folder) on github.
     3. README.md(readme markdown): We can store the detail about project.
+    4. Commit: change we made in our repo which increase the commit each time.